 From Carly and Roo Hodgson xx

 Poppy's Fund is a charitable Fund set up under Imperial Health Charity to assist with the funding that is required for maternity services at Queen Charlotte's Hospital.
-The Fund was set up following the stillbirth of our baby girl, Poppy Beatrice Hodgson, on the 17th October 2017.
-An utterly devastating and life changing event...
+The Fund was set up following the stillbirth of Poppy Beatrice Hodgson, on the 17th October 2017.
+An utterly devastating and life changing event for her parents Carly and Roo.
 The Fund aims to fundraise for various maternity departments and services and contribute to all parents who use the services having a positive maternity experience whilst minimising risk.
-Whilst we were inspired to set this fund up based on our experience, we want it to benefit both parents in our situation as well as those taking home healthy babies.
+Whilst this fund was inspired by one experience, it is designed to benefit all parents and babies with the aim of helping families to take home happy, healthy babies.

 The Fund is led by a Committee, including medical professionals from Imperial Health Trust*, Carly and Roo and a representative from Imperial Health Charity.
 The responsibility of this committee is to allocate money raised, prioritise it according to requirements and via this fund all monies raised will go into maternity services.

-If you have any questions or would like to hear exactly how your money can make a huge difference please get in touch with Carly & Roo at email@example.com
+If you have any questions or would like to hear exactly how your money can make a huge difference please get in touch with the committee at firstname.lastname@example.org

 Some facts about stillbirth: